narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

       - Create new content assets (Phase 13)
       - Create tasks/automations (Phase 17)

 ---

 # PHASE 24 — AI SEO Opportunity Engine

-**Goal:** Build an “AI growth brain” that surfaces the highest-impact actions for each project and turns your existing data into a prioritized to-do list.
+**Goal:** Build an "AI growth brain" that surfaces the highest-impact actions for each project and turns your existing data into a prioritized to-do list.

 ### 24.1.
 SEO Opportunity Model